GabbyJ/Python/README.md

 <p>Surprise to me!
 Someone wanted to see my hangman game I made weeks ago and I stumbled upon a bug.
 I’m quite dumbfounded how it exists because I know for a fact that people tested the now bug, but I have no evidence of ever having different code.
 So working on finding that bug now.</p>
 <p><strong>August 12, Monday</strong></p>
 <p>Randomly started a budget program today.
 Got a good start on it.
 So far you can enter however many incomes you have and they will be added together for a total income.
 You can also enter your expenses as their listed, but can't get a total yet.
 Tomorrow I will make it so people can add their own expense items then add the expenses, then do the math.
+ <p><strong>August 13, Tuesday</strong></p>
+ <p>Finished the expenses.
+Did the math on the expenses vs income.
+Formatted the results to look like dollars.
+Discovered that putting in cents doesn't work so have to fix that.
+Will also work on letting the user add other expenses to the list.</p>